TravColbert/Laminar.OnBoard/db/readme.md

 # DB Directory #

 This is the location of your SQLite or text-based database.
+Laminar.OnBoard will automatically create the db if it is missing.

 The config.json file in the root of your project makes some references to this folder and the files in it.